List of rulers of Saxony: Saxony as part of Frankish kingdom(s)

 With the removal of the Welfs in 1180, the Duchy of Saxony was sharply reduced in territory.
-Westphalia fell to the Archbishop of Cologne, while the Duchy of Brunswick remained with the Welfs.
-The Ascanian Dukes had their base further east, near the Elbe, in what is sometimes called the younger Duchy of Saxony, resulting in the name Saxony moving towards the east.
+Westphalia fell to the archbishop of Cologne, while the Duchy of Brunswick remained with the Welfs.
+The Ascanian dukes had their base further east, near the Elbe, in what is sometimes called the younger Duchy of Saxony, resulting in the name Saxony moving towards the east.
 After the division, the counting of the dukes started anew.
 Though the first Ascanian duke is competingly counted as Bernard III (because of two predecessors of the same name before 1180) or as Bernard I, his successor, Albert I is already usually counted as the first, although before 1180 he had one predecessor of the same name, Albert the Bear.

-In the 10th century the Emperor Otto I had created the County Palatine of Saxony in the Saale-Unstrut area of southern Saxony.
-The honour was initially held by a Count of Hessengau, then from the early 11th century by the Counts of Goseck, later by the Counts of Sommerschenburg, and still later by the Landgraves of Thuringia.
+In the 10th century Emperor Otto I had created the County Palatine of Saxony in the Saale-Unstrut area of southern Saxony.
+The honour was initially held by a Count of Hessengau, then from the early 11th century by the Counts of Goseck, later by the counts of Sommerschenburg, and still later by the landgraves of Thuringia.
 When the Wettin landgraves succeeded to the Electorate of Saxony, the two positions merged.